WanNaa/C-Flat_PP/README.md

-# C-Flat / C-Flat++
+# C-Flat++

-This repository contains the official implementation of the NeurIPS 2024 paper "Make Continual Learning Stronger via C-Flat" [[paper](https://openreview.net/pdf?id=Dokew2u49m)] and a standalone implementation of "C-Flat++: Towards a More Efficient and Powerful Framework for Continual Learning" [[paper](https://arxiv.org/abs/2508.18860)], accepted by IJCV.
+This repository contains the official implementation of "C-Flat++: Towards a More Efficient and Powerful Framework for Continual Learning" [[paper](https://arxiv.org/abs/2508.18860)], accepted by IJCV.

-The C-Flat++ strategy is adapted from [THUDM/INFTY](https://github.com/THUDM/INFTY) at commit `c29ca088d4c4860e6a439882268a538cebd9c992`.
-It is included directly in this repository, so switching modes does not require installing INFTY.
-See [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md) for provenance and license information.

 ## 🥳 Integration Notice 🥳

 *C-Flat* has been fully integrated into the [[INFTY](https://github.com/THUDM/INFTY)] package, serving as a strong algorithm supporting generalizability within the continual learning ecosystem.
 For the latest version and extended functionalities, please refer to **INFTY**.

 ## Acknowledgment
-This repository is partially based on [PyCIL](https://github.com/G-U-N/PyCIL) and [GAM](https://github.com/xxgege/GAM).
+This repository is partially based on [PyCIL](https://github.com/G-U-N/PyCIL).

 ## Prerequisites
 This code is implemented in PyTorch, and we have tested the code under the following environment settings: